 Well, it’s not that often that retailers and their agencies just get it, but this is a classic example of an ad that feels authentic, timely, and genuine.

-Let’s face it, it has been a shit year for many and while some supermarket shareholders has been handed hundreds of millions of pounds in payouts, Co-op’s shareholders are its customers, not big City investors.
+Let’s face it, it has been a shit year for many and while some supermarket shareholders have been handed hundreds of millions of pounds in payouts, Co-op’s shareholders are its customers, not big City investors.
 And what could be more community-spirited than that?

 So, hats off to Lucky Generals and Sarah Adedeji, a great double act.